Pryowin/github-pr-reports/README.md

 - `--days N`: Show the last N days of data (default: 30)

 The graph uses only historical data from the database and does not make any new API calls.

+## Database Mode

+The `--dbonly` option allows you to run the tool using only data from the database, without making any API calls.
+This is useful for:
+- Generating reports when you don't have API access
+- Viewing historical data without affecting API rate limits
+- Running the tool in environments where API access is restricted

+When using `--dbonly`:
+- The tool will only use data that exists in the database
+- If no data exists for the current date, an error will be shown
+- No new data will be fetched from the GitHub API
+- The tool will run faster since it doesn't need to make API calls

+Note: You must have previously run the tool without `--dbonly` to have data in the database.

 ## Output